KrailOrg/krail/README.md

 There are a number of sub-projects, each with a different status

-20th February 2014:
+22nd March 2014:

 ### V7

 This is the base, or core, library.
-Vaadin 7.1.10 is integrated with:
+Vaadin 7.1.11 is integrated with:

 * Guice 3.0,
 * Shiro 1.2.1,
 * Apache Commons Configuration
+* Quartz Scheduler (as an optional library)

 and provides I18N support.

 It provides site navigation and the means to authenticate and authorise users.
 Building an application is assisted by specifiying the site structure using a Sitemap.
 There are 3 methods for specifying the Sitemap: using files(s), annotations, or directly coded in Guice modules (these can also be mixed)